 For instance, tapered bolt head protectors allow the bolts to slide across rocks in low-clearance situations, rather than breaking off or being damaged.
 A black powder-coat finish fends off corrosion for the long haul, and no cutting or drilling is required for installation.
 Generally positive owner reviews round out the package, with most users reporting satisfaction with the quality, durability, ease of install and precise fitment.
 Some owners wish for better instructions, however.

 Mopar Front Suspension and T-Case Skid Plate for Dodge Ram

-You’ll find plenty of skid plate options like this, for almost anything you drive, right from the factory.
+When it comes to finding the best skid plates for our vehicle, you can find some great options right from the factory.
 Parts like this OEM transfer case and front suspension skid plate for the Dodge Ram / Ram 1500 pickup provide bolt-on protection from damage to your truck’s transfer case and front suspension components, and it’s made of strong and durable steel for maximum toughness and a long life.

 CAREPAIR Bumper and Grille Guard

 This bumper and grille guard won’t protect your 4×4’s oil pan or fuel tank, though it can add a high-functionality styling touch, and some added protection against impacts and damage to your vehicle’s front bumper, radiator and front-end parts.
 Made of heavy-duty steel and powder coated for a long and corrosion-free life, this product features a tube-shaped design and includes pre-drilled holes for fuss-free installation of popular add-on lighting provisions.

 Direct fitment ensures easy installation with no drilling, and this item is available for numerous makes and models.
 Owner reviews are generally positive, and tend to appreciate the quality and price—though some owners report that critical mounting pieces were missing from their package, so inspect yours carefully when it arrives.

 Dorman Fuel Tank Skid Plate